deanmoses/zenphoto-json-rest-api/README.md

 * `http://mysite.com/?json&depth=1` get thumbnail info about the top-level albums
 * `http://mysite.com/?json&depth=2` get top level albums and thumbnail info about their children
 * `http://mysite.com/?json&depth=-1` get **EVERY ALBUM IN THE SYSTEM**

+If `depth` is omitted, it defaults to 1, meaning it returns thumbnail information about immediate child albums.

 There is no maximum `depth`.
 You can go as deep as you want.